awesomephant/blog/privacy.md

 ## Source Code

 The source code for this website is available on [Github](https://github.com/awesomephant/blog).
-This Document was last updated on 18 November, 2021.
+This Document was last updated on {{page.date | date: "%B %e, %Y" }}.
 You can view all earlier versions of this document [on Github](https://github.com/awesomephant/blog/commits/master/privacy.md).